roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

+===

- ****** Lilac's Sluts: Giana's 3 Tests ****** byNonStopFunGuy© Sawyer announced he had to cum, and Ameldo relented.
+Sawyer announced he had to cum, and Ameldo relented.
 He allowed Sawyer to take control of Giana, rolling her onto her back and butt, then Sawyer straddled her huge fake tits and shoved his cock into her mouth.
 My girlfriend looked up at him in horror, her eyes wide open, just his cockhead inside her thin lips, and then she felt it.
 He was squirting semen into her mouth and throat, and there was a LOT of it.
 "Mmmmmm!"
 She tried to keep her lips around his dickhead while he unloaded in her, but it was too much, I saw sperm spilling out the corners of her mouth, around her chin, and she was gasping for air while she took more than a mouthful of his black-man's, white-hot cum.

  Barely able to swallow, she choked down some air, then finally took the sperm into her stomach, looking at me with pain in her eyes, really gasping for air.
 Giana rubbed her pussy, it was so sore from me stretching it earlier and now Sawyer.